-Wole Soyinka was born on the 13th of July 1934 in Abekouta, Ogun state, Nigeria.
-His interest in literature led him to study English literature, Greek nd history at the University College in Ibadan.
-He would later relocate the University of Leeds to continue his studies in literature.
+Wole Soyinka was born on the 13th of July 1934 in Abeokuta, Ogun State, Nigeria.
+His interest in literature led him to study English literature, Greek and history at the University College in Ibadan.
+He then later relocated to the University of Leeds to continue his studies in literature.

 At this point, he had begun teaching drama and literature at various universities in the country, predominantly, Lagos, Ibadan and Ife.
 He founded a theatre group in 1960 called the 1960 Masks and three years later he published his first poem, Telephone Conversations.

 Some of his other popular poems which have been published include:

 - Idanre and other poems (1967)

 - A Big Airplane Crashed Into The Earth(original title Poems from Prison) (1969)

 - A Shuttle in the Crypt(1971)

 - Early Poems(1997)